IRS Form 6251 Instructions

 - Biofuel producer credit and biodiesel and renewable diesel fuels credit

-- Mortgage interest deducted on Schedule A on a non-primary residence
+- Mortgage interest deducted on Schedule A on a non-primary residence, such as a vacation home

 - Net qualified disaster loss